Caproni Campini N.1

 The N.1 achieved mixed results; while it was perceived and commended as a crucial milestone in aviation (until the revelation of the He 178's earlier flight), the performance of the aircraft was unimpressive.
-Specifically, it was slower than some existing conventional aircraft of the era, while the motorjet engine was incapable of producing sufficient thrust to deliver adequate performance for a fighter aircraft.
-Campini embarked on further projects, such as the Reggiane Re.2007, but involved the indigenously-developed motorjet being replaced with a German-provided turbojet.
+It was slower than many existing conventional aircraft of the era, while the motorjet engine was incapable of producing sufficient thrust to deliver adequate performance for a fighter aircraft.
 As such, the N.1 programme never led to any operational combat aircraft, and the motorjet design was soon superseded by more powerful turbojets.
 Only one of the two examples of the N.1 to have been constructed has survived to the present day.

 Background

 During 1931, Italian aeronautics engineer Secondo Campini submitted a report to the Regia Aeronautica (the Italian Air Force) on the potential of jet propulsion; this report included his proposals for one such implementation, which he referred to as a thermo-jet.
 That same year, Campini established a company, with his two brothers, called the "Velivoli e Natanti a Reazione" (Italian for "Jet Aircraft and Boats") to pursue the development of this engine.
-In April 1932, the company demonstrated a pump-jet propelled boat in Venice, Italy.
+In April 1932, the company demonstrated a pump-jet propelled boat in Venice.
 The boat achieved a top speed of 28 knot, a speed comparable to a boat with a conventional engine of similar output.
-The Italian Navy, who had funded the development of the boat, placed no orders but did veto the sale of the design outside of Italy.
+The Italian Navy, who had funded the development of the boat, placed no orders and vetoed the sale of the design outside Italy.

 During 1934, the Regia Aeronautica granted approval for the development of a pair of prototypes, along with a static testbed, for the purpose of demonstrating the principle of a jet aircraft, as well as to explore potential military applications.
 As his company lacked the necessary industrial infrastructure for such endeavours, Campini formed an arrangement with the larger Caproni aviation manufacturer, under which the latter provided the required material assistance for the manufacturing of the prototypes.
 Under this relationship, Campini developed his design, which later received the official Italian Air Force designation of N.1.

 Historian Nathanial Edwards has contrasted the relative openness of Italian early jet development work against the high levels of secrecy present within other nation's programmes, such as Britain and Germany.
 He speculated that this was due to desire of the Italian government to be perceived as possessing a modern and advanced aviation industry, being keen to acquire national prestige and renown for such achievements.
-Edwards went onto claim that the practicality of the N.1 design was undermined by political pressure to speed the programme along so that Italy would be more likely to be the first country in the world to perform a jet-powered flight.
+Edwards went on to claim that the practicality of the N.1 design was undermined by political pressure to speed the programme along so that Italy would be more likely to be the first country in the world to perform a jet-powered flight.